Australian regulator to ease mortgage rules in reprieve for banks

 The proposed easing of the borrowing limit, first introduced in 2014, comes amid a sustained drop in house prices, record-low credit growth, a slowing economy and expectations the central bank would this year cut its benchmark interest rate from an all-time low of 1.5 per cent.

-The announcement should "provide a sentiment boost to the market, by signaling that the housing regulatory environment has passed its maximum point of tightening," Goldman Sachs analysts told clients in a note.
+The announcement should "provide a sentiment boost to the market, by signalling that the housing regulatory environment has passed its maximum point of tightening", Goldman Sachs analysts told clients in a note.

 The regulator has begun a consultation period for the proposed change that closes on June 18.